 Besides that I was able to watch some wonderful golf although I have not yet walked the whole course so today I will head down into the valley.

 I got chatting with Nic Catto in the media centre.
 Nic is a Athletic Performance and Development Consultant who works on PGA Tour Professionals.
-I was attracted to the Australian accent as I haven’t heard an Australian accent for 6 months so it is nice chatting with fellow Aussies.
+I heard his Australian accent – I haven’t heard an Australian accent for 6 months so it is nice chatting with fellow Aussies.

 I stopped by the BMW Long Putt competition – if you get 3 putts in a row you win a 12 month lease on a Series 4.
 I watched a couple of attempts and one man holed one putt.
 I was surprised to hear that on Thursday someone sunk three in a row.
 I do believe he did a dance of delight.